harshsharma6401/CryptoSpire/README.md

 ## Single Coin Page
 Upon clicking on any Cryptocurrency we are redirected to the coin page of that currency.
 The coinpage shows the rank,description and other basic details of the cryptocurrency.
+It has 100+ cryptocurrencies sorted by their popularity displaying the information related to their Price, Market Cap, and Profit/Loss Percentage.
-It also shows the graph of Price vs Time for the respective cryptocurrency.
-You can view the graph of Price vs Time change of  24 Hours, 30 Days, 3 Months and 1 Year that too in both currencies INR and USD.
-The graphs for the price change are achieved with the help of Chartjs.
+You can view the graph of Price VS Time change of 24 Hours, 30 Days, 3 Months, and 1 Year in both currencies: INR and USD.
+The graphs for the price change are developed with the help of Chartjs.

  ![CryptoSpire-2](https://user-images.githubusercontent.com/71374972/169796769-e57c1b23-4b2f-44ac-aefd-ac38ec8914da.png)